Rick Krajewski

 Rick Chester Krajewski (born June 21, 1991) is an American politician.
 He currently serves in the Pennsylvania House of Representatives representing the 188th legislative district.
 A member of the Democratic Party and the Democratic Socialists of America, Krajewski was first elected during the 2020 Pennsylvania House of Representatives election, when he primaried incumbent Democrat Jim Roebuck.

-Krajewski graduated from the University of Pennsylvania with a degree in engineering in 2013.
+Krajewski grew up in the South Bronx and moved to West Philadelphia for college, graduating from the University of Pennsylvania with a degree in engineering in 2013.
 Prior to being elected to the state house he worked as a software developer, leaving that job in order to work full-time as an activist.
 Krajewski is active in the organization and field campaigning of the progressive activist group Reclaim Philadelphia.